corinnebowers/PARRA/_scripts/5_INUN/fit_inundation/5d_populate_grid/readme.md

 values in the grid larger than the extent of the catalog because we want to be able to capture the effects and impacts of storms not seen in the historic record.

+# 2 Save samples for (e)

+In the next step of the fitting process, we will use 10-fold cross-validation to determine best-fit hyperparameters for the surrogate model.
+Here we prepare for that by assigning each sample an index between 1 and 10 so that the cross-validation splits are consistent.

+    ## add a cross-validation index column
+    cv <- sample(1:10, size = length(sim.list), replace = TRUE)
+    samples.grid <- samples.grid %>%
+      mutate(sim = 1:nrow(.), cv = replace(NA, sim %in% sim.list, cv))

+    ## save out for Sherlock
+    save(samples.grid, file = '_scripts/5_INUN/fit_inundation/5d_populate_grid/samples_grid.Rdata')